10 Best Andouille Sausages

 Sizing and Capacity

 Andouille comes in a wide range of package sizes, from single 12-ounce packs to 10-pound bulk cases.
 If you are cooking for one or two people and want fresh flavor without a long freezer commitment, a single 12-ounce package is usually enough for one large pot of gumbo or jambalaya.
 Families and meal preppers often prefer three- to six-pack bundles because andouille freezes well and thaws quickly.
-Caterers, barbecue teams, and hosts of large crawfish boils should look at 5-pound ropes or 10-pound cases, which offer the lowest per-pound current Amazon listing detail and reduce packaging waste.
+Caterers, barbecue teams, and hosts of large crawfish boils should look at 5-pound ropes or 10-pound cases, which reduce packaging waste per pound.
 Before ordering, check your freezer drawer dimensions; large-format ropes can be awkward to store unless you portion them immediately.

 Feature Tradeoffs